Guillaume-SE/Codex/README.md

 ## Status
 26/07/24: Version 2 of the database is complete, I'm updating the code to incorporate this v2!
-I'll soon update the diagram above.

 ## Other

-This repo is the new version of Codex now under Adonis v6.
 The project is still under development, so I'll add more information as it becomes available :sunglasses: